serp-hq/.github/README.md

 All work in this organization is open source under the [MIT License](LICENSE).

 ---
 ### ⚡ About
 Serp-HQ is not (yet) an official Python project.
 We are an independent community exploring ambitious ideas — together.

+This effort is led by [Michael Yazdani](https://github.com/BytesAndCoffee), a self-taught Python developer with a background in backend systems, reverse engineering, and scalable architecture.
+- Creator of [QuadShot](https://github.com/BytesAndCoffee/QuadShot), a modular CPU emulator and custom assembly runtime.
+- Contributor to projects like [zlog_sql](https://github.com/BytesAndCoffee/zlog-sql) and author of [zlog_parsing](https://github.com/BytesAndCoffee/zlog_parsing), focused on durability, logging, and production-ready design.

+Serp-HQ is the natural next step: exploring a GraalVM-style runtime for Python, written in Rust and compiled to WASM, with the community guiding its direction.